gvwilson/thirdbit/src/fiction/cloudherd/index.md

 her face pressed against the cold stones.

 It took her eyes a moment to adjust to the faint light filtering in from behind her.
-Behind the brambles, the tunnel was half against as high as she was tall.
+Behind the brambles, the tunnel was half again as high as she was tall.
-Thick wooden beams, shiny-smooth with damp and age, were spaced every ten strides along the walls.
+Thick wooden beams, shiny-smooth with damp and age, stood along the walls every ten strides.
-Here and there she saw gaps marked by upside-down holes in the ceiling where they had given way over the centuries.
+Here and there upside-down holes in the ceiling showed where the beams had given way over the centuries.
-She hesitated—she didn't have so much as a match, much less a lantern—but then realized that the shadows on the walls were shifting and bouncing.
+She hesitated—she didn't have so much as a match, much less a dayglass lantern—but then realized that the shadows on the walls were shifting and bouncing.
 She didn't have light, but Thokmay did.